-Overall risk treatment: Treat, with a particular focus on reducing project costs
+Overall risk treatment: Reduce, with a focus on reducing project costs

 - 1) The project Board is in place and meets monthly, receiving reports on progress, cost and risk.
 Process includes updates and feedback from the NDR Member Group who are providing additional project scrutiny.
 Any budget issues will be reported to Committee as soon as possible. - 2) The project commercial team has been reinforced and will continue to be maintained at appropriate levels to provide sufficient scrutiny throughout the remaining works and until closure of the final account.
 The team, supported by external specialists will continue to examine Balfour Beatty's project costs.
 Further resource or specialist advice to be discussed at Board meetings. - 3) Contractor has agreed a programme to complete all the remaining works in three phased sections.
 Board and NDR Member Group to be provided with details and updates as works progress.
 The first phase (A1067 to A140) was completed and opened on agreed date of 11 November 2017.
 The second phase was completed and opened on 21 December 2017.
 The final phase is now completed, but was behind the target date of 23 March.
-The road was opened on 16 April, but there remain further works to complete (drainage; landscaping; planting; cycleways).
+The road was opened on 16 April, but there remain further works to complete (drainage; landscaping; planting; cycleways) and this has been completed.
 Remaining minor works will be completed by NCC Works team and are allowed for within the overall budget. - 4) Project administration controls and client commercial team are maintaining systems and staffing levels to monitor ongoing costs and contract information.
 The specialist review of allowable costs will provide input to this.

-Contract administration will continue to be managed through CEMAR software package.
+Contract administration will continue to be managed

+through CEMAR software package.
 Project cost forecasting also to be updated in line with programme (see 3 above).
 Compensation events from October onwards being assessed as actual cost + fee.

 - 5) Regular weekly joint construction team meetings held to ensure delivery maintains momentum on site.
 Further meetings being held between respective commercial teams to deal with closing out necessary contract changes and programme management.
 Senior management meetings also continue to discuss the commercial position with a focus now on closing the final account for the construction works.
 Details to be reported to Board and Broadland Northway Member Group. - 6) A governance (delegated purchasing of land) audit and a contract administration audit have been carried out.
 Both are completed and the reports have been presented to the Board and Member Group.
+The actions from the external contract administration audit have been formally closed by the NCC audit team.
 Further cost analysis by specialist consultants also commenced at the end of August 2017 and this is ongoing as part of the contract final account process (see 2 above).
 Findings from the final cost audits will be reported to the Board and Member Group. - 7) Specialist contract advice has assisted the negotiations relating to contract changes.
-These changes have been checked with legal team and details were included in the 27 November P&R Committee report.
+These changes have been checked with legal team and details were included in the 27 November 2017 P&R Committee report.
 Necessary approvals and signing of contract Deed of Variation completed.
 Any contract issues will be discussed at Board and Member Group meetings and any further updates taken to Committee.